nosoop/DistributableMarketeeringTool/README.md

 Outside of the Maven dependencies that'll be grabbed for you, you will also need to download and/or compile copies of [SteamTrade-Java](https://github.com/nosoop/SteamTrade-Java) and [SteamKit-Java, in which you'll have to pick one of the number available](https://github.com/Top-Cat/SteamKit-Java/network).

 Just compile and build at this point.
 Compiled binaries from that will be available where you'd expect them to be, along with a `lib/` subfolder for the other libraries.
+Libraries still need a bit of cleanup.

 Signing in can be handled straight from the application now.
 To take advantage of web sign-ins, use the advanced sign-in link and fill out the additional fields as needed.
 Otherwise, a prompt from SteamGuard will be provided for you to sign in and the client will be treated as a new device.

-Account information can be saved into a `users` subfolder via the "Remember login details" checkbox.
-Do note that the file is saved as JSON data lightly encrypted with the XOR operation using the username -- *it is not at all secure* and should not be considered as such.
+Account information can be saved into a `users` subfolder by ticking the "Remember / update login details" checkbox before signing in.
+Do note that the file is saved as JSON data lightly encrypted with the XOR operation using the username -- **it is not at all secure** and should not be considered as such.

 Slow Starts
 -----------